teeppope/Instanews/README.md

 This project challeneged me, I left it a bit to the last minute, and so trying to develop under a tightish timeline left me wanting for a deeper understanding of javascript and for my past self to have procrastinated less.
 After this experience I know I want to get to understand javascript better, and just keep practicing it.
 I enjoyed traversing through the API, picking out key pieces of information and styling them.
 There was a lot of trial and error to sort through all the key pieces of information but this only helped me to understand the logic just even a little bit better.

+I unfortunately did not get the time (by my own fault) to attempt the strecth goals for this project in time for the due date.
+I will however be attempting them after the due date for a challenge and more practice using jQuery!